Sandi Patty: Comeback

-2010–present
+2010–2017

 In late 2010, Patty released The Edge of the Divine.
 The album featured eight new songs, including a duet with former Point of Grace member Heather Payne.
 A book of the same name was also released, with the subtitle "Where Possibility Meets God's Faithfulness."

 In October 2011, Patty released Broadway Stories, which capitalized on Patty's pops concerts popularity.
 From iTunes Review: "Before Sandi Patty was a Christian music star, she developed her craft by performing stage standards and pop tunes from the Great American Songbook.
 Broadway Stories reaffirms her mastery of such material against gorgeous backdrops provided by the 64-piece Prague Symphony Orchestra.
 From the first track to the last, Patty shows an easy command of the Broadway idiom, applying her formidable pipes to material worthy of her talents."

 In January 2012, Patty starred as Dolly Levi in the Indianapolis Symphony Orchestra's world premiere concert stage version of the Broadway musical Hello, Dolly! to rave reviews.

 In 2012 and 2013, Patty was a judge and mentor for the Songbook Academy, a summer intensive for high school students operated by the Great American Songbook Foundation and founded by Michael Feinstein.

 In 2015, Patty announced her retirement from touring, citing age and a desire to spend time with grandchildren.

 In 2016, Patty released Forever Grateful, an album of new and re-recorded material, and embarked on a farewell tour of the same title between February 2016 through March 2017.
-She is currently the Artist in Residence at Crossings Community Church in Oklahoma City, Oklahoma.
+She spent several years as the Artist in Residence at Crossings Community Church in Oklahoma City, Oklahoma.